conma293/CRTP/#Commands Ref.md

-# Rights Abuse - ACLs
+# Persistence Using ACLs - Rights Abuse
 #### AdminSDHolder

 •  Add FullControl permissions ("GenericAll" rights) for an arbitrary user to AdminSDHolder